Table of Contents:

 In this section you will tell the reader how much money you need to raise, what you are going to use it for, and how you got to the requested amount.

-Important note: This is a complex question that you cannot answer until you complete your business plan, so it is highly recommended you work your way through the entire writing process and in particular, complete the financial planning process.
+Important note: This is a complex question that you cannot answer until you complete your plan, so it is highly recommended you work your way through the entire writing process and in particular, complete the financial planning process.
 Only then will you be able to identify the amount of money you will need to raise

 There are two primary financing options: equity and debt.